Alex-935/Pokemon-Battle/README.md

 - Written in Java using VS Code

 - Main Features:
+  - Allows full team, 6v6 Battling.
   - Allows move types to affect battle (Super effective, Not very effective, Does not affect).
-  - Allows 6v6 Battling.
   - Switch your active Pokemon during battle (Set switching).
   - Ability to select your Pokemon, the trainer / trainer's Pokemon, your moves each turn.
-(All inputs validated)
+(All inputs validated).
   - Checks that a user has enough PP (Power Points) to use their chosen move.
   - Advances Damage Calculation.
      - Calculations use the official damage formula.